QuTech-Delft/libqasm/README.md

 conan build . -pr=conan/profiles/tests-debug -b missing
 ```

+The command above is building `libqasm` in Debug mode with tests using the `tests-debug` profile.

+The `-b missing` parameter asks `conan` to build packages from sources
+in case it cannot find the binary packages for the current configuration (platform, OS, compiler, build type...).

 ### Build profiles

-The command above is building `libqasm` in Debug mode with tests using the `tests-debug` profile.
 A group of predefined profiles is provided under the `conan/profiles` folder.
 They follow the `[tests-](debug|release)[-compat]` naming convention.
 For example:
   - `release` is a Release build without tests and compatibility with the original API.